andrewmcdan/MJ-image-favorites-downloader/README.md

 3. Customization of the output folder
 4. AI upscaling currently not working
 5. "Tools" page currently out of date and not working
+6. One day I might Docker-ize this app

 ## Prerequisites
 1. Something that can run Node.js